natashadsilva/sample.edge-mnist-notebook/README.md

 - `build-metro-application` creates and submits the metro-edge application.
 - `render-metro-views` displays live information from the metro-edge application.

-When running on the Edge systems, the micro-edge application iterates through a set of test images, preparing and scoring them against a digit prediction model.
-It sends aggregated metrics and low-certainty images to a topic in Event Streams, which are then picked up by the metro-edge application, running on the CPD Hub in a Streams instance.
+When running on the Edge systems, the *micro-edge application* iterates through a set of test images, preparing and scoring them against a digit prediction model.
+It sends aggregated metrics and low-certainty images to a topic in Event Streams, which are then picked up by the *metro-edge application*, running on the CPD Hub in a Streams instance, where metrics can be aggregated across multiple micro-edge application instances.

 A notebook running in the CPD Hub can be used to see data from the metro-edge application, in real-time, displaying dashboards of current digit prediction statistics, uncertain digit prediction images and scores, and a mocked-up "Correction Station", which could be used to re-train the prediction model to improve accuracy, etc.

 ![Application Architecture](arch.png)

 ## Instructions